Summary Safety Review - Breast Implants - Assessing the potential risk of cancer (Breast implant associated-anaplastic large cell lymphoma)

 Conclusions and actions

-- Health Canada will work with all breast implant manufacturers to strengthen the Instructions for Use of all breast implants on the risk of BIA-ALCL.
+- Health Canada will also work with the manufacturers to update the labeling of breast implants to better inform healthcare professionals of the risk of BIA-ALCL.

-- Health Canada will continue to actively monitor for newly reported Canadian cases of BIA-ALCL including a yearly follow-up with manufacturers of breast implants.
-Health Canada will take appropriate and timely action if any new health risks are identified.
+- Health Canada will actively monitor all reported Canadian cases of BIA-ALCL through a yearly follow-up with the manufacturers of breast implants.
+Health Canada will take appropriate and timely action if and when new health risks are identified.

-For additional information about Health Canada's assessment, contact the Marketed Health Products Directorate.
+For additional information, contact the Marketed Health Products Directorate.